spl0i7/IcmpTransfer/README.md

 # IcmpTransfer
 Icmp file transfer implementation.
-This can be used to transfer file over ICMP altough it's kind of crude now but it kind of works.
+This can be used to transfer file over ICMP.
 # Bugs
 memory leakage in server ( had to Ctrl+C to exit server and stop receiving file)